How To Pass a Background Check for an Apartment (Do This Immediately)

 The process is straightforward; the applicant must contact their local police department and run their fingerprints.
 The police will give the applicant a rap sheet of their criminal background, and the applicant can request to fix any errors.

-2. Manage Incriminating Incidents In Their Records
+2. Manage Incriminating Incidents in Their Records

 Eviction History